By Kira Twitchell

 A public space can be defined as the phrase implies: an area that is open to the general public, typically with unresticted access and free of charge.
 In the case of this discussion, public spaces will include roads, squares, markets, and water features.

 Both Ostia Antica and Pompei proved the necessity for roads in different types of cities.
-Ostia Antica was a working city and Pompei was a luxury destination for the wealthy.
+Ostia Antica was a working port city and Pompei was a luxury destination for the wealthy.
 Nonetheless, roads were necessary for the movement of goods through the cities and for the constant traveling of people, be that the military or vacationers.
 As observed in both cities, roads were constructed out of volcanic basalt stones.
 These large flat surfaces made it easier for carriage wheels to roll over and to clean the roads as seen in Figure 4.

 Similar to the necessity for crosswalks, curbs as seen in Figure 6, were used to both separate pedestrian traffic from passing carriages and to direct the flow of water through the streets.
 In Pompei, some curb stones had diagonal holes carved out of the outside corners to serve as tie locations for horses, or as the tour guides would say, for “parking”.

 Just behind the sidewalks, houses, stores, baths, and bars lined the streets.
 Stores were usually clustered in rows on street sides all similar in size.
 Looking through the ancient towns of both Osita Antica and Pompei, it is easy to spot a storefront from the entryway stones lining the base of the door frame.
 A long groove was carved on top of the front white stones as pictured in Figure 7.
 This groove was the track for a sliding folding door that all small shops and some bars had.